“The coding portion of a gene is known as exons while the non-coding DNA sequences are known as introns.”

-As we said above the introns and exons are located one after another in a gene hence to make a transcript, the introns must be removed first.
+As we said above the introns and exons are located one after another in a gene to make a transcript, introns must be removed first.

 The process known as splicing removes introns and joins exons.
-Henceforth, the exons remain at their place but the introns removed from the transcript.
+Henceforth, exons remain at their place but the introns are removed from the transcript.

-Do you know there is an entire genetic field that studies only the mRNA or transcript known as transcriptomics.
-Read related article:
+Do you know there is an entire genetic field that studies only the mRNA or transcript known as transcriptomics?
+Read related article: What Is Transcriptomics?

 So before leaving the nucleus, the gene sheds off introns from the mRNA and moves to the ribosome so the introns remain in the nucleus only and don’t translate while the exons move out of the nucleus, to the cytoplasm and do the translation.

 The function of exons is to translate protein and make various enzymes, chaperons, surface peptides, receptors and other amino acids.
-While the introns that are often known as intervening sequence regulates gene expression.
+While the introns that are often known as intervening sequences regulate gene expression.

-If some genes over or under-expressed in imbalances cell division and cell cycle and cause cancer.
+If some genes are over or under-expressed it imbalances cell division, cell cycle and causes cancer.

-But to adjust in an environment a cell may change its expression in order to survive.
+But to adjust to the environment, a cell may change its expression in order to survive.
 So the introns are less conserved.